 Ichiro Oya is a partner at Nagashima Ohno & Tsunematsu (Tokyo office).
 He has an LL.M. degree from Columbia Law School (1996) and is qualified to practise in Japan (1991) and New York (1997).
 He previously worked for Sullivan & Cromwell LLP, New York as a foreign attorney (1996-1997).
 He is fluent in Japanese and English.
-His areas of expertise are securities, finance and banking law with an emphasis on structured finance transactions including securitisation, structured revenue bonds, and structured covered bonds.
+His areas of expertise are securities, finance and banking law with an emphasis on structured finance transactions.